lambda-music/lambda-music.github.io/readme.md

 [Lamu - Lambda Programmable Music Sequencer][lamu]

-### Lamu works with JACKAudio ###
+# Lamu works with JACKAudio #
-JACK(JACK Audio Connection Kit) is an audio infrastructure which can be used in Linux,Windows and OS X. This enables a number of independent synthesizers, sequencers effectors to work cooperatively.
+[JACK(JACK Audio Connection Kit)][jackaudio] is a low-latency audio framework which can be used in Linux,Windows and OS X. This enables a number of independent synthesizers, sequencers effectors to work cooperatively.
 The MIDI signals which Lamu issued are sent to the applications via JACKAudio.
 Lamu is also able to send JACKAudio commands in order to automate the restoring/destroying connection.

+[Lamu - Lambda Programmable Music Sequencer][lamu]

-### Lamu is equipped with Kawapad ###
+# Lamu is equipped with Kawapad #
 Kawapad is a Lisp editor which is written in Java.
+Kawapad is a customizable Scheme editor which is able to extend by Scheme itself.
+It may be a ready customized for editing Scheme code.
+It is equipped with Kawa a Scheme interpreter; it can run the Scheme code on-the-fly.

 ![Kawapad Editor Demo][kawapad-demo]

+Kawapad is embedded in Lamu; though, it can run as a standalone-editor as well.

+[Lamu - Lambda Programmable Music Sequencer][lamu]

-### About Me ###
+# About Me #
+Lamu is invented by me and this is a single-man project.
+My name is Atsushi Oka.
 I am a Japanese programmer born in 1973.
 I was born and raised in Tokyo.
 Therefore, I have never spoken English in daily life.
 And as you can probably see, Japanese people is one of the most English resistant people.
 And I am no exception.
 The grammar structure and pronunciation system in Japanese are very different from the rest of the world.
 For Japanese people, it is extremely difficult to understand the difference between themselves and others.
 Japan is geographical isolated from others; therefore, the history have been developed very differently.
 I still haven't found the exact reason why Japanese is so